Who is Adversely Affected by Fragrance?

-If you live with any of these conditions and recognize that fragrance adversely affects you, you are not imagining it.
-The science is clear, and you are not alone.
+If you live with any of the following conditions and recognize that fragrance worsens your symptoms, your experience is real and you are not imagining it.
+The research confirms what many people have already discovered and you are not alone.

 Airborne Contact Dermatitis (ACD)